Benefits of Garlic Eaten Daily

 To get all the benefits from eating garlic, if you plan to cook it you should chop it and let it sit for a moment first.
 This allows the allicin to be released so it’s not destroyed during the cooking process

 “Garlic keeps the doctor away.”
-That old saying couldn’t be more true.
-Plenty of research affirms the benefits of garlic…and every new study finds even more benefits!
+That old saying couldn’t be truer.
+Plenty of research affirms the benefits of garlic.
+Likewise, every new study finds even more benefits!

-Numerous civilizations have used garlic for centuries (it was even recommended by Hippocrates, the father of medicine), and it’s very good for human health.
+Numerous civilizations have used garlic for centuries (it was even recommended by Hippocrates, the father of medicine), and it’s very good for humans.
 Recent studies have indicated that eating four cloves of garlic a day can help prevent a variety of diseases.

 Garlic, an ancient superfood

-While they didn’t know specifics, the ancient Greeks used garlic for its medicinal qualities.
+While they didn’t know specifics, the ancient Greeks used garlic due to its medicinal qualities.

-Garlic belongs to the allium family (the same as onions and leeks) and contains a compound known as allicin, which improves overall health when consumed regularly.
+Garlic belongs to the allium family (the same as onions and leeks) and contains a compound known as allicin, which can improve your overall health when consumed on a regular basis.
 Allicin is also responsible for garlic’s signature smell.

-In addition, garlic contains manganese, vitamins B6 and C, selenium, and fiber.
-It contains few calories but plenty of protein.
+Garlic contains manganese, vitamins B6 and C, selenium, and fiber.
+Also, it contains few calories but plenty of protein.

 Benefits of garlicEating a few cloves of garlic a day can help you in the following ways: